Bearer/bearer/docs/guides/ci-setup.md

   - uses: bearer/bearer-action@v2
 ```

 For more details and additional configuration, see our [guide to using the GitHub action](/guides/github-action/).
+To hook directly into GitHub's code scanning feature, check the [configure GitHub code scanning](/guides/github-action/#configure-github-code-scanning) section of the doc.

 ## GitLab